Eigenvalue estimates for a class of elliptic differential operators in divergence form: Motivating the definition of the operator

 \section{Motivating the definition of the operator $\mathscr{L}$}

-In this section we will establish the tools necessary to work with the operator defined in \eqref{defLintro} which enable us to obtain much more general results.
-We believe that this operator would also be useful in obtaining rigidity results or characterizing some known geometric objects.
+In this section, we establish the necessary tools to work with the operator defined in \eqref{defLintro} which enable us to obtain more general results.
+We believe this operator would be also useful in obtaining rigidity results or characterizing some known geometric objects.